VNG-Realisatie/nlx/insight-ui/README.md

   # run using local backend (proxy to http://directory.dev.nlx.minikube:30080)
   # see NLX (root) readme how to setup local backend environment
   npm start

   # run in dev mode (proxy to https://directory.test.nlx.io/)
   npm run dev

   # run in acc mode (proxy to https://directory.acc.nlx.io/)
   npm run acc

   # run in demo mode (proxy to https://directory.demo.nlx.io/)
   npm run demo
-  # run in production mode (api point fixed to https://directory.demo.nlx.io/)
-  npm run prod

   # build production (api point fixed to https://directory.demo.nlx.io/)
   npm run build

-  # build using dev mode
-  npm run build:dev
-  # run tests with jest (once)
+  # run tests
   npm test
-  # run tests in watch mode (TDD)
-  npm run tdd
-  # lint all js
-  npm run lint
-  # run webpack in debug mode
-  npm run wp:dev
 ```

 ### Proxies

-The proxies are defined in webpack/proxy.js.
+The proxies are configured in `src/setupProxy.js`.
 During development each request starting with `/api` will be proxied to environment specific proxy.

-The proxy server is based on --env property passed to webpack-dev-server.
-See NPM scripts (or package.json) for dev scripts available (start, dev, demo & acc).
-See root NLX readme file for available NLX environments.
+The proxy server is based on the `PROXY` environment variable property passed to the start script.
+See NPM scripts (or package.json) for all available scripts.

-In production mode the directory api point is set to static value https://directory.demo.nlx.io/api/directory/list-organizations

 ### Redux